Acts of Compassion at EPUMC

 Circle B. Circle B formed in the early 1940s when a group of women got together several evenings a week and rolled bandages for the Red Cross during World War II.
 The name honors their founder, Belle Bielman, a member of EPUMC.
 Later, they started doing crafts and selling them, giving the money to help the church.
 Today, they meet monthly at the church to knit and crochet lap robes, prayer shawls, and baptismal shawls, which they donate to nursing homes, rehabilitation centers, and individuals.
 Their mission is to make people feel good and to let them know we are thinking of and praying for them.
 New knitters and crocheters are always welcome.
 On fifth Sundays of the month, the congregation is invited to donate knitting yarn and money to support the Circle B ministry.

 Al Tabari Court Youth Group.
 The Al Tabari Court Youth Group is sponsored by the Al Tabari Court #28 Daughters with support from the Al Tabari Temple #121 Nobles and EPUMC.
 The group is open to all girls between the ages of 6 to 17 regardless of race, creed, or color.
 The purpose of the youth club is to build character, health, and positive self-image through dance and drill team exercises, cultural and educational experiences, and community service.
-The group meets on the first and third Saturdays of the month.
 EPUMC is pleased to host ATC Youth Group meetings and fundraisers.
 The girls participate in EPUMC outreach activities and, from time to time, perform at church.

 Daija's Dolls.
 This ministry, a labor of love of a member of our church family, restores American Girl dolls and other toys and makes them available, at no charge, to children in kinship and foster care settings.
 The workshop is located at the end of the education wing of the church.
 You can support this ministry with donations of needed items or as a volunteer.
 For more information, visit the Daija's Dolls Facebook page.